echocat/teamcity-buildTagsViaBuildLog-plugin/README.md

 # Build tags via build log plugin for TeamCity

 This plugin is for TeamCity.
-It adds programatically build tags via the build log.
+It adds programmatically build tags via the build log.

 ## How to use

 Upload the BuildTagsViaBuildLog.zip into TeamCity.
-Restart temacity to make it active.
+Restart teamcity to make it active.

 To add build tags to your build just write a message of the following format into your build logs: